from __future__ import annotations

 req = requests.Request(

-method=method.upper(), url=full_uri, data=body, params=url_params, headers=additional_headers
+method=method.upper(), url=full_uri, data=body, params=url_params, files=file_data, headers=headers

 )